 Mark Cassidy is a Toronto-based director, writer, performer who has a reputation for creating adventurous, thought-provoking theatre.
-As co-artistic director of Threshold Theatre, Mark has devised and directed a number of innovative projects including, As I Lay Dying, In The Language of Love, White Buildings, Beautiful Losers, That Time, Howl, The Hairy Ape, Forms of Devotion, Terror, and Kafka and Son.
+As co-artistic director of Threshold, Mark has devised and directed a number of innovative projects including, As I Lay Dying, In The Language of Love, White Buildings, Beautiful Losers, That Time, Howl, The Hairy Ape, Forms of Devotion, Terror, and Kafka and Son.
 Mark has also been a collaborator on new work with many independent artists and companies including: Amir Al-Azraki, Subtle Vigilance Collective, Nomanzland, Platform 9, Optic Heart Theatre, Erika Batdorf, Young People’s Theatre, New Adventures in Sound Art, Anita Majumdar, Puppetmongers Theatre, Shadowland Theatre, Te Amim Music Theatre, DMT Productions and Theatre Direct.
-Mark also teaches and offers workshops in schools, prisons, workplaces and other community settings.
+Mark also teaches and offers workshops in schools, workplaces, prisons and other community settings.